smartcontractkit/documentation/docs/Using Any API/listing-services.md

 Oracles enable smart contracts to retrieve data from the outside world.
 Each oracle node can be configured to perform a wide range of tasks depending on the adapters it supports.
 For example, if your contract needs to make an HTTP GET request, it needs to use an oracle that supports the HTTP GET adapter.

 Oracles [jobs](/docs/jobs/) can be specialized even further by implementing the configuration using [External Adapters](/docs/external-adapters/).
 For example, an Oracle job could implement URL, parameters, and conversion to Solidity compatible data, to retrieve a very specific piece of data from a specific API endpoint.
-Consuming a job like this is demonstrated in [Make an Existing Job Request](/docs/existing-job-request/).
+This process is demonstrated in [Make an Existing Job Request](/docs/existing-job-request/).

 ## Oracle Jobs and Types of Data Available